April 20, 2017

 How Deep is Your Krav?

 IKI, Israeli Krav International, is made up of many great martial artists.
 Many have come from very rich and deep martial arts background and many have not.
 Each group has its advantages; those with no background can begin like one who is writing on a clean sheet of paper, there is no need to erase anything, there is plenty of room to write.
-Those who come from other styles may have to adjust and re-condition themselves but they also bring with them great experience and expertise, which is of great value.
+Those who come from other styles may have to adjust and re-condition themselves, but they also bring with them great experience and expertise, which is of great value.

 This past experience and expertise is important on at least two levels; One – They can see the beauty of our style of Krav Maga; they can see the simplicity, the effectiveness, and the use of natural body movements.
 When they see it for the first time everything makes sense.
-It is like, "now that I see it why didn't I think of this myself?"
+It is like, "now that I see it why I didn't think of this myself?"

 The point takes us back to one of the great innovators of our time, Lee Jun Fan, also known as Bruce Lee.
 Although Bruce Lee was not a Krav Maga practitioner I believe he would be very pleased with our approach.
-In fact students of his style, Jeet Kune Do, have remarked to me that our style is the closest thing they have seen to their own style.
-We embody the philosophy of Bruce Lee; Absorb what is usefull, reject what is useless, cultivate what is truly your own.
+In fact, students of his style, Jeet Kune Do, have remarked to me that our style is the closest thing they have seen to their own style.
+We embody the philosophy of Bruce Lee; Absorb what is useful, reject what is useless, cultivate what is truly your own.

 We have several principles in common with Lee's style.